onomyprotocol/ochain/docs/DOCS_README.md

 # Updating the docs

-If you want to open a PR on Gaia to update the documentation, please follow the guidelines in the [`CONTRIBUTING.md`](https://github.com/cosmos/ochain/tree/main/CONTRIBUTING.md)
+If you want to open a PR on Ochain to update the documentation, please follow the guidelines in the [`CONTRIBUTING.md`](https://github.com/cosmos/ochain/tree/main/CONTRIBUTING.md)

 ## Docs Build Workflow

-The documentation for Gaia is hosted at:
+The documentation for Ochain is hosted at:

 - https://hub.cosmos.network/